 Table 1: Reliability comparison with manually tracked ground-truth data between tracking algorithms.
-For comparison, only automatically tracked radii below 270 px were used, as this is the maximum radius tracked with the Hough transform and approximately the maximum radius found manually (max: 266 px).
+For comparison, only automatically tracked radii below 270 px were used, as this is the maximum radius tracked with the Hough Transform and approximately the maximum radius found manually (max: 266 px).
 This also applies to smoothed radii.
-While smoothing increases tracking success for Houch transform, tracking works equally well, if not better, without smoothing using DLC+ tracking.
+While smoothing increases tracking success for Hough Transform, tracking works equally well, if not better, without smoothing using DLC+ tracking.
+Notice that these correlations feature the whole subset of data.
+The Hough Transform works very well for particular examples; DLC+ works better on average and, across the board, has a high performance.